SimonNachtergaele/AI-Track-tive/README.md

 ***B. How to train your own Deep Neural Network?

-1. Convert the training images
-I used for example 804x804px images.
+1. Convert the training images: I used for example 804x804px images.
 In order to resize the images I used ImageJ or Fiji (https://imagej.net/Downloads).
 I used process => Batch => Convert in order to convert the original 1608x1608px tiff files to a 804x804px jpeg format.

 2. Install LabelImg and draw boxes around the tracks in the images https://github.com/tzutalin/labelImg